 Honorable mention: Kreg PRS2100 Bench Top Router Table

-The Kreg didn’t get my top pick due to some missing accessories in the box, but it’s still a great buy for most woodworkers.
+This Kreg router table didn’t get my top pick due to some missing accessories in the box, but it’s still a great buy for most woodworkers.
 It certainly deserves a mention among the best benchtop router tables.

 The 16×25-inch MDF top is more than serviceable, and the metal legs are exceptionally sturdy.
 It also has mounting plate levelers so you can make sure your table is perfectly level every time.
 The Kreg PRS5000 Precision Router Lift is also a great buy, although it costs more than the table itself.

 However, the base model doesn’t include any featherboards or even a router switch.
 At $250, basics like these should come included in the box.

 Not everyone has the space for a benchtop router table, but that’s where these portable models come in.
 Small in size, they’re slightly more limited than their larger peers, but they can still speed up most tasks, whether in the shop or at the job site.

 Here are my picks for the best portable router tables:

 - Best overall: Rockler Convertible Router Table

 - Best mini: Dremel 231 Portable Rotary Tool Shaper